Why Thermal Mass Rocket Stoves are part of This Permaculture Design

 Click on Photo for more.

 This is why permaculturalists have such a passion for food forests.
 In a food forest we not only grow the foods we need to eat, we can also produce fuel and fiber while simultaneously building topsoil.
 Food forests improve the land and water with every successive generation of farmers.
 Traditional row-crop farming however does just the opposite.
-Half of the topsoil in North American has washed away since we opened these soils with the plow.
+We loose massive amounts of topsoil every year worldwide and especially on industrial farmed soils.

 So, the implications of the widespread use of this stove and a new firewood harvesting system are substantial: